zakk-h/vlp/src/info/parkintro.md

 You are viewing the Adventure Trail map.
 Below are descriptions of each trail.
 Click on the trail to see more information.

+Dashed Line Trails mean a connector that is often steep and not recommended for casual walkers or in the case of the High School Trails, off Park Property.

 <details>
 <summary>Greenway</summary>